 What does peer review do for science and what does the scientific community want it to do for them?
 Does it illuminate good ideas or shut them down?
 Should it detect plagiarism, bias or fraud?
 And how can early career researchers engage with the process?

-Each year Taylor & Francis supports two peer review workshops, run by Sense About Science, a UK charity that aims to put science and evidence in the hands of the public.
-Free to attend, these half-day workshops are aimed at all early career researchers, scientists, engineers and medics.
+Each year Taylor & Francis supports the peer review workshops run by Sense About Science, a UK charity that aims to put science and evidence in the hands of the public.
+Free to attend, these half-day workshops are aimed at all early career researchers, scientists, social scientists, engineers and medics.
 Each event examines the process of peer review in detail through a combination of group work, panel talks from experienced editors, authors and reviewers, and audience discussion.

 How to book your place

-The next workshop will be in central London on Friday 13th May, and applications are now open.
-These workshops are very popular, so find out more and book your free place by Wednesday 4th May.
+Taylor & Francis is hosting the next workshop at the Institute of Materials, Minerals and Mining, London, on Friday June 21, and applications are now open.
+These workshops are very popular, so find out more and book your free place by May 24.